 - Stage monitor speakers are extremely important!
 Please line them at the front of the stage.

 - Amplifiers for the stage monitors and main speakers, speaker wires and tripods.

 - Supply one handheld wireless microphone and stand.

 - Supply one Direct Input box on stage that can connect an iphone/ IPAD/ Bluetooth using a 3.5mm Headphone jack.
 This box must connect to a channel on the mixing board or supplied PA system.

 Sound system speakers need to be high enough off the floor that the sound travels over the heads of the first few rows of people.
 Sound does not travel through obstacles.
 Imagine that the speakers are light bulbs.
 You want the light to hit everyone.

-Small round Speakers built into the ceiling of convention centers and meeting rooms are NOT acceptable!
+Small round speakers built into the ceiling of convention centers and meeting rooms are NOT acceptable!
 They cannot handle music, speaking, and vocal sound effects at the same time.
 They are to small and they always distort and are not clear sounding.
-They are not made for performance, they are designed for background music and announcements, not a show.
+They are not made for a clear hypnosis show performance, they are designed for background music and announcements, not a show.
 This type of speaker will always distort and the show will be far less successful if you insist upon relying on them.

 Note that movie theaters don’t use this type of speaker; rather, they use professional sound system speakers so the show can be heard clearly as intended.

 TECHNICAL RIDER Sound For DJs: Instructions for DJs Or Sound Tech

 Provide these instructions to any DJ or volunteer sound tech who is expected to supply the sound system for the hypnosis show: